LukeTaher/justsomecompiler/README.md

-### Assignment 7 Notes
+### Assignment 8 Notes
-- Compilation of:
-  - If & While
+- Function pointers (including as argument and return values)
-  - Break & Continue
+- Lambdas
-- Generated executables in `test/asm7/asmX/executables`
-- Generated x86 assembly in `test/asm7/asmX/assembly`
+- Memoisation (Compile time)

-*see asm7 test script for examples*
+*see asm8 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimic a C-like syntax with functional characteristics.